19hours/sg-statutes/Acts/Income Tax Act.md

 (7) For the purpose of subsection (4) —

-(a) the shareholders of a company at any date shall not be deemed to be substantially the same as the shareholders at any other date unless, on both those dates —
+(a) the shareholders of a company at any date shall not be deemed to be substantially the same as the shareholders at any other date unless, on both those dates, not less than 50% of the total number of issued shares of the company are held by or on behalf of the same persons;

+[34/2005 wef 30/01/2006]

 (i) not less than 50% of the paid-up capital of the company is held by or on behalf of the same persons; and